abogdanova/SwarmGE/README.md

         $ python ponyge.py --help

+*__NOTE__ that each of the above three options successively supersedes the* *previous ones, i.e. parameters specified in a paremeters file will over-write* *those set in the original* `algorithm.parameters.params` *dictionary, and* *parameters set from the command line will over-write those set in the* *parameters file.*

 PonyGE2 automatically parses the correct path for all operators, meaning you don't have to specify the full direct path but only the name of the desired operator, e.g.